 Rich is the oldest of seven children and has lived most of his life in the Massachusetts 5th Governor's Council District.

 Mr. Baker resides with his wife and son in West Newbury, Massachusetts.
 They attend Byfield Parish Church in Georgetown.
-He is a Distinguished Toastmaster, Treasurer of the New England Model Engineering Society and a Trustee for the Licensing Executives Society.
+He is a Director for the National Association of Patent Practitioners, a Distinguished Toastmaster, Treasurer of the New England Model Engineering Society and a former Trustee for the Licensing Executives Society.

 Keep the campaign moving forward